get-sdwan-config

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, and the description adds no extra meaning beyond the schema for the single parameter 'id'.
-Baseline 3 is appropriate.
+Schema coverage is 100% and description adds no meaning beyond what the schema's 'id' parameter description already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.